bwh1270/allrecipes-scraper/README.md

 # allrecipes-scraper

 ## Introduction
+The recipe information will help the food domain, like food computing.
-The short answer is that web scraping is about extracting the data from one or more websites.
-While crawling is about finding or discovering URLs or links on the web.
+This code cand be classified into two modules.
+The Fisrt module is crawling which is about finding URLs on the web.
+The second module is scraping which is about extracting the data of recipe from one or more websites.

+### Install
+You can clone this repository or download it.

 ## Software Requirements
+Test system version : Linux 16.04 LTS, Window10, and Window11

 ## Modules